 2003, 57 pp.

 For the complete text [PDF] of Ray L. Travers: Three Generations of Apple Farming in Watsonville, California (E-Scholarship).
 Includes complete audio (streaming or download) for the oral history.
 Note: Due to editing by the narrator, there may be some differences between the audio recording and the transcript.
+Please quote from the transcript as the record.
 Audio will be found under "Supporting Material."

 In 1977 the Regional History Project interviewed Ray L. Travers, a native of Watsonville, California, and a major figure in Pajaro Valley agriculture, as part of its series of oral histories documenting local agricultural and ethnic history.